Research | Our Q3 report details what's new in the world of ransomware.

 Another interesting point raised by the report is when the FBI claims companies should never pay a ransom to the criminal actors demanding it.
 According to the report, “paying a ransom may embolden adversaries to target additional organizations, encourage other criminal actors to engage in the distribution of ransomware, and/or fund illicit activities.”
 On top of that, there’s no guarantee that paying the requested sum to the attacker will guarantee the desired result of having the files back.

 The discussion about this aspect could go on forever and it would involve topics such as private-public partnerships and cyber insurance firms for sure.
 However, for the sake of this blog, it’s important to highlight that the report contains the process to follow to contact the FBI in the case of a successful ransomware attack.
 So go check that out if you’re interested in it (even keep it handy does not harm anyone).

+The FBI IC3 report provides every year an exciting ensemble of cybercrime data and metrics that are useful to track the evolution of this phenomenon over time.
+This year’s report was fascinating because it highlighted the impact of the COVID-19 pandemic on the threat landscape.
+It reminded us once again of the importance of protecting the most vulnerable layers of our society in the security community’s commitment to make the internet a safer place.
 Given the significant shift in the cyber threat landscape, due primarily to COVID-19, Digital Shadows (now ReliaQuest) will continue monitoring the development in threat actor activity and related techniques attempting to exploit “the new normal.”
 In the meantime, we continuously update a page of COVID-19 Threat Intelligence resources to help you navigate cyber threats in these challenging times.
 Additionally, you can sign up for our Threat Intelligence newsletter, which proactively learn of emerging intelligence events and adaptations in cybercriminals’ tradecraft.